-Today, the whole management world talks about how to create successful data driven decision making process and models in business to improve results.
+Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 Using data to make decisions is not just about the number of data scientists or technological components you have.